terrier-org/pyterrier/docs/parallel.rst

 There are of course overheads on paralllelisation - for instance, the Terrier index has to be loaded for *each* separate process, so your machine(s) require enough memory.
+Shared resources such as GPU cards will need careful consideration - adding multiple processes accesssing the same resources will not increase speed and may add problems instead.

-Finally, we do not recommend parallelisation in resource constrained containerised environments such as Google Colab.
+Finally, we do not recommend parallelisation in resource-constrained containerised environments such as Google Colab.

 If you find PyTerrier transformers that do not parallelise and you think it should, please `raise an issue on the PyTerrier github repository <https://github.com/terrier-org/pyterrier/issues>`_.